 There are some art activities and craft projects that are just perfect for Halloween.
-And there are some art activities that are great anytime but that lend themselves well to seasonal and holiday art.
-I’m going to share some of both today.
+And there are some art activities that are great anytime but that lend themselves especially well to seasonal and holiday art.
+This round up of ideas contains both kinds of activities.

-Many of these are activities that I have done again and again over the years with my family, with my children’s friends, and with my art classes and groups.
+Many of these are activities that we have done again and again over the years with our families, friends, and art classes and groups.

 13 Awesome Halloween Arts and Crafts for Kids

 1. Pumpkin Decorating (of course!)

 Carving pumpkins is a Halloween tradition, but it’s not very little-kid friendly.
 Decorating your pumpkins is totally different though and very kid friendly!
 You can start decorating your pumpkins as early as they become available in the pumpkin patches, stores, and farms.
 It’ll get you into the Halloween spirit, and you’ll have great Halloween decorations all month long.

 Here are 12 kids pumpkin decorating ideas using process art techniques such as pour painting, sticker art, drawing and doodling, and making faces out of modelling clay.

 2. Halloween Playdough Play

 Creating and playing with playdough is great all year round and is wonderfully adaptable to using with seasonal and holiday themes.